tldr-pages/tldr/pages/common/git-init.md

 `git init`

-- Initialize a repository with the specifed name for the initial branch:
+- Initialize a repository with the specified name for the initial branch:

 `git init --initial-branch={{branch_name}}`